ciabidev/cyclonelib/.kilocode/rules/general.md

 - Keep long term effect in mind
 - Keep your code readable for an intermediate developer
 - Simplicity over complexity.
 Don't overcomplicate things and be efficient and concise
+- Whenever you patch something, add a c